fofombi/tic-tac-toe-kevin-client/README.md

 # My Tic Tac Toe Game
-It's simple game created with my javascript/jQuery.
+* As user, I want to create a tic tac toe game with two players It's simple game  with my javascript/jQuery.
 It's a game which the user is able to choose whether to play as X or O and have the computer shows each play and there a winner or the game is tie.

-*Table of total 9 squares (cells) 3 rows,3 columns a three squares diagonal.
+*Table of total 9 squares (cells) 3 rows,3 columns a two squares diagonal.
 Table square with these ID:       1   2   3
                                   4   5   6
                                   7   8   9